buildpacks/rfcs/text/000-buildpacks-contribute-default-process-type.md

     Pros:

-    * This will preserve the existing behavior of `pack` i.e., always try to set `web` as the default process type - but in a way that doesn't stomp on the buildpacks-provided default process type
+    * This will preserve the existing behavior of `pack` i.e., always try to set `web` as the default process type - but in a way that doesn't stomp on the buildpacks-provided default process type.

     Cons: